aetherspritee/bibcite.nvim/README.md

 **bibcite.nvim** is a lightweight Neovim plugin designed to make your academic and research workflow more fluid.
 Quickly search through your bibliography, open associated notes, or open files- all from within your favourite editor!

+# Features
+- Insert citation keys with Telescope (fzf-lua integration planned)
+- Open external files (PDF, epub, whatever floats your boat) associated with BibTeX entries in your preferred file viewer.
+- Quickly view, navigate to, and edit or create Markdown/text notes linked to a citation.
+- Popup previews with author/title/year and quick note preview.
+- Fully configurable paths and behavior.

 # Purpose
 **bibcite.nvim** provides fast and simple access to BibTeX citation data and related materials such as associated files and notes while working inside Neovim.
-This plugin is *not* a comprehensive reference manager, but is instead intended to be used together with a tool that either directly saves as .bib like [Bibiman](https://codeberg.org/lukeflo/bibiman) or JabRef, or exports to it like Zotero, or Mendeley.
+This plugin is **not** a comprehensive reference manager, but is instead intended to be used together with a tool that either directly saves as .bib (like [Bibiman](https://codeberg.org/lukeflo/bibiman) or JabRef), or exports to it (like Zotero or Mendeley).

 This plugin is **read-only** when it comes to BibTeX entries: it won't let you add, delete, or modify entries within Neovim.
-Instead, it embraces the unix philosophy of doing just one thing, and doing it well.
 This way it stays minimal, simple, and fast.
-It complements your existing reference workflow by integrating citation lookup, file access, and note-taking into the editor you already use.
+It merely complements your existing reference workflow by integrating citation lookup, file access, and note-taking into the editor you already use.

 Instead, **bibcite.nvim** is for users who:
 - Already manage their .bib file with some other tool